WICG/view-transitions/explainer.md

 - [Open question](https://github.com/WICG/shared-element-transitions/issues/23):
   How should the default UA animation order these elements?
 And also handle a change in associated elements between the 2 pages.
+Currently they are ordered by paint order.
+For instance, parents are ordered before children, and negative z-index elements are ordered before positive z-index elements.

 ### How are transition elements painted?